John Edgar Fike, Sr. 1907-1970

 The following excerpts about our ancestors Josiah Achem Fyke and Elizabeth Richardson are from “Footprints in Marion County” volume 2, Number 4, Spring 1978.
 This is the publication of the Marion County Illinois Historical Society:

 “Raccoon Township is the southernmost of the second tier of townships in Marion County, Illinois, east of the 3rd principal meridian.
 The name was taken from the creek that meanders through the township and this was no doubt named for the numerous raccoons that lived there.
+Small glades of prairie land project into the township, among which are Walnut Hill, Romine, and Tennessee Prairie, although in an earlier time more than half of the land was covered with forest.
+The first man to settle on Tennessee prairie was Alfred Ray and so many of the early settlers from the state of Tennessee gave the prairie its name.

 Two families from North Carolina settled near Walnut Hill, Sherwood and McKenney.
 John Adams came from Kentucky in 1828 and settled in Raccoon Township.
 John Wilson settled section 32 in 1819, Josiah Fyke, a veteran of the War of 1812, one of General Jackson’s Tennesseans at the battle of New Orleans settled section 17 on 1830.
 He was the first Justice of the Peace in the township and served in the Black Hawk War…”